excalith/excalith-start-page/README.md

 ## License

 The code is available under the [MIT license](LICENSE).
 Feel free to copy, modify, and distribute the code as you wish, but please keep the original license in the files.
-Attribution is appreciated and will definetely help improving this project, but not required.
+Attribution is appreciated and will definetely help improving this project.